milinpatel13298/group-b-people-centred-design/README.md

 [3]: https://www.maciag.ca/

 # Notes
-1. Piller 1
+1. Pillar 1
   * We both made empathy mapping invidually, then merged our ideas together using affinity diagramming in order to get a good start for drafting the Project definition document.
   * Afterthat, We used  the results from empathy mapping to  create user story mappings (USM).
   * Then, we worked on designing Low-fidelity design mockups (Paper and pencil design) using concepts from topics learnt in class.
   * In Addition, We also worked on preparing customer notes and writing insights following the last meeting with RCE members.

-2. Piller 2
+2. Pillar 2
-  * We both work on pillar2 together.
+  * We both worked on Pillar 2 together.
-  * First we both learned how Adobe Xd Work and make a list which feature we can use for our High-Fidelity prototype.
+  * First we individually learned how Adobe Xd works and made a list of features we can use for our high-fidelity prototype.
-  * Then, we worked on designing High-Fidelity Design mockups through Adobe Xd using from topics learnt in class.
+  * Then, we worked on designing different high-fidelity design mockups using Adobe Xd and topics learnt in class.
-  * As well as, we do some correction as customer insights in last meeting and make design and presentation together for final project delivery.
+  * We also made some corrections based on the  customer insights from last meeting and then made design and presentation together for the final project delivery.